How to professionally write an apology email

 When to write an apology email

-An apology email is no different than if you were to be apologizing in person; however, the challenge in an email is you want to convey the same sincerity that is usually heard from your voice.
-When you apologize for a mistake that was made and communicate your regrets for making the mistake, you should also try to rebuild the trust that may have shifted in light of the mistakes.
+An apology email is no different than if you were to be apologizing in person; however, the challenge in an email is you want to convey the same sincerity that is usually heard in your voice.
+When you apologize for a mistake that was made and communicate your regrets for making the mistake, you should also try to rebuild the trust that may have been lost in light of the mistake.
 All of these aspects are important in a sincere apology email.

 How to structure an apology email